-Deficiency symptoms may appear on soybean plants if any of the nutrients are limited.
-Generally, deficiencies and symptoms are rare unless stress from drought, compaction, prolonged saturation, root disease(s), soil insect feeding, pH imbalance, fertilizer burn, or chemical injury to roots cause symptoms to occur.
-Iron deficiency chlorosis (IDC) is a common deficiency appearing in high pH soils (above 7.0) and soils with high Na and Ca content.
+Environmentally, if “extra” P is applied for a current crop to fulfill the needs of a future crop, any loss from runoff or soil erosion from topographies may impact bodies of water, resulting in algae blooms.
+Therefore, it is important to be environmentally responsible with P applications, and, financially, dollars are lost when nutrients are lost to runoff or leaching.
+Deficiency symptoms may appear on soybean plants if any of the nutrient levels are limited.
+Generally, deficiencies and the resulting symptoms are rare unless stress from drought, compaction, prolonged saturation, root disease(s), soil insect feeding, pH imbalance, fertilizer burn, or chemical injury to roots cause symptoms to occur.
+Iron deficiency chlorosis (IDC) is a common disorder appearing in high pH soils (above 7.0) and soils with high sodium (Na) and calcium (Ca) content.
 Symptoms of IDC include yellowing between the veins of the newest leaves and reduced nodulation and N fixation.

 Seedling soybean plants may show P deficiency symptoms (stunting, smaller leaves, interveinal reddening or purpling on lower leaves) when soils are cool and wet, compaction restricts roots, or roots are injured by insects, fertilizer, or chemicals.
-Because of the high demand for K in soybean, it can often be the most common deficiency.
+Because of the high demand for K in soybean, it can often be the most commonly occurring deficiency.
 Potassium deficiency symptoms can occur in the early growth stages and can be confused with IDC.
-The contrast between the two is the chlorosis or yellowing of the leaf tissue is at the leaf margins with a K deficiency and with IDC, the yellowing is between the veins and under extreme conditions necrosis or browning of the interveinal area.
-Potassium deficiency symptoms can also become visible during the reproductive growth stages and while the reason for this is not entirely clear, it may be due to the amount of K translocated from the middle or upper leaves to the developing grain because of higher yields.8
+The contrast between the two is the chlorosis or yellowing of the leaf tissue is at the leaf margins with a K deficiency, whereas with IDC, the yellowing is between the veins, and under extreme conditions there is necrosis or browning of the interveinal area.
+Potassium deficiency symptoms can also become visible during the reproductive stages, and while the reason for this is not entirely clear, it may be due to the amount of K translocated from the middle or upper leaves into the developing grain in high yield situations.8